 Don Boland is a very positive influence in the art of learning.
 He is a professional studio musician and has owned and operated a recording studio for over 30 years.
 Written and performed music for TV and various Media forms.
 As a multi-instrumentalist Don focuses on teaching piano/guitar/bass and trumpet.
 All of his students are taught how to read music-how to develop their ear for music-how to improvise and the practical application of music theory.
 Students have the option of preparing for music exams and Kiwanis Music Festival.
 Many of Don’s students have to gone on to University to further study music.
 He has taught all ages from 5-75 years old.

 Darryl holds a B.Mus. with honours from St. Xavier University.
 He offers over 25 years of teaching experience in all styles of guitar, bass, accordion, banjo, ukulele and mandolin.
+He has taught students from the age of 5 to seniors.
+He has experience in many styles including rock, country, folk, fingerstyle, jazz, classical, and improvisation.
+He has written two guitar books, one on technique and the other on jazz styles.
 Darryl has also taught the secondary guitar course at Memorial University.
-He performs with the bands “Miss Counduct” and “The Outfit”.
+He performs regularly around town with local bands "Miss Conduct" and "The Outfit".

-Jon has been teaching drum set, percussion and guitar for over twenty-one years and has been playing since age seven.
+Jon has been teaching drum set, percussion and guitar for over twenty one years and has been playing since age seven.
+In drumming, he specializes in classic and contemporary styles and techniques spanning the history of the artform.
+Similarly on guitar, he provides an overview of Rock, Traditional, Jazz and Classical methods.
 He currently performs and records with several groups including 709, DC-3, Lori Cooper Band and The Outfit.
-In the past he’s performed with Amelia Curran, Jeff Dyer, Spirit of Newfoundland and has been house drummer for Blues legends Tony D, John Campbelljohn, Roger Howse and Eddie Kirkland.
+In the past he's performed with Amelia Curran, Jeff Dyer, Spirit of Newfoundland and has been house drummer for Blues legends Tony D, Campbelljohn, Roger Howse and Eddie Kirkland.
 Jon got his percussive start with Gower Youth Band and played guitar for five years with Sheila Williams in The Castaways, performing for kids and adults aboard the gulf ferries Joseph and Clara Smallwood and The Caribou.

 Allan Locke attained a B.Mus. in Theory/Composition from MUN in 2005, whereby he was named to the Director's List "in recognition of sustained academic and musical excellence".
 His primary instrument at MUN was classical guitar, though he sings and plays many other instruments proficiently.
 Allan has been teaching at the Music Collection for ten years, and he has been performing, writing, and recording all types of music for almost twenty years.
 Allan has performed with many musical ensembles, including the MUN Jazz Band and the MUN Festival Choir, and he currently plays with the band Miss Conduct.
 Allan has also attained a Master of Employment Relations degree from MUN in 2010.